 Admitted students receive a scholarship for $1,000 toward organ studies with a BAGO-approved instructor, a one-year membership in the AGO, a year’s subscription to The American Organist, and are featured in a required end-of-year recital at Boston’s King’s Chapel the last Tuesday of June each year.

-Please contact YOI Chair Christine Hogan for more information.
+Please contact YOI Chair William Ness for more information.